Michaels: History

 In Menzer's absence, Lew Klessel, Bain's managing director, and Charles Sonsteby, Michaels' chief administrative officer and chief financial officer, served in a temporary office of CEO.
 In February 2013, Chuck Rubin was appointed CEO.
 Rubin was president and CEO of personal-care specialty retailer Ulta Beauty at the time of his appointment and had been with Office Depot and Accenture.
 The Michaels office of CEO was discontinued when Rubin assumed his position later in February and Sonsteby continued as CAO/CFO.
 In June 2014, Michaels became a public company under newly formed parent, the Michaels Companies.

 In 2020, Ashley Buchanan, formerly of Walmart, became the new CEO of Michaels.
 Later that year, Michaels introduced a new store concept at two locations in Texas, which features a new open layout built around "inspiration hubs", new "maker space" areas for instruction, and self-service pickup lockers for online orders.
 The company said that aspects of this concept would be introduced at new and renovated locations in the future including in Regina, Saskatchewan, which in 2023 became the first Canadian location to adopt the format after being closed following a fire).
 In March 2021, The Michaels Companies agreed to be acquired by private equity company Apollo Global Management, taking the company private.

 In 2025, Michaels took advantage of the in-store retail vacuum caused by the bankruptcy proceedings and store closings of Party City and Jo-Ann Stores by moving into those store's niche markets of party supplies and fabrics, respectively.

 Products

-A Michaels store in Saugus, Massachusetts is shown.
-The location closed in January 2024.

 Michaels Stores sells a variety of arts and crafts products including scrapbooking, beading, knitting, rubber stamping, home décor items, floral items, kids' crafts, paints, framing, greenery, baking, and many seasonal items.
 Michaels produces a dozen private brands including Recollections, Studio Decor, Bead Landing, Creatology, Ashland, Celebrate It, Art Minds, Artist's Loft, Craft Smart, Loops & Threads, Make Market, Foamies, LockerLookz, Imagin8, and Sticky Sticks.

 Michaels offers custom framing through its Aaron Brothers Custom Framing store-within-a-store and online.
 Online, customers can upload, edit and print photos from their computer or social media sites.
 They then select and customize the size, surface, frame, and mat.